 - 1. Disconnect the negative battery cables from the rear battery. - 2.
 Disconnect the switch wires from the on/off the switch. - 3.
 Disconnect the charger receptacle wires from the batteries. - 4.
 Remove the top portion of the antenna with a 7/16 inch wrench. - 5.
 Remove the antenna retaining nut to remove the antenna base from the cover. - 6.
-Remove the four cap screws retaining the receiver to the top cover. - 7.
+Disconnect receiver cable from receiver. - 7.
 Remove the front door support chain. - 8.
 Remove the two cap screws retaining the top cover to the rear plate. - 9.
 Remove the four cap screws retaining the top cover to the base plate. - 10.
 Lift the top cover straight up and off the machine. - 11.
 To reinstall top cover reverse the above procedure.